amilajack/popcorn-time-desktop/CONTRIBUTING.md

+## Pull Requests
+The branch to be PR'd against depends on what the feature is.
+If the PR is adding functionality that is related to the current release, it should be made towards the latest `release-x.x.x` branch.
+Otherwise, it should be made towards `dev-master`.

 ## Setup:
 This project has **VERY** strict eslint rules.
 Adding eslint support to your text-editor will make contributing a lot easier.